WingsMaker/telegram_memobot/README.md

 [9] Where to get the webhook_id ?

-When you google app script compiled as web app, it has a hyperlink URL Use this google app script editor page, find the blue [Deploy] button Use the path to find the url :  "deploy -> manage deployments > web app URL" The URL in the format https://script.google.com/macros/s/...../exec By removing "https://script.google.com/macros/s/" and "/exec" , the long string is the webhook_id.
+When you google app script compiled as web app, it has a hyperlink URL.

+Use this google app script editor page, find the blue [Deploy] button

+Use the path to find the url :  "deploy -> manage deployments > web app URL"

+The URL in the format https://script.google.com/macros/s/...../exec

+By removing "https://script.google.com/macros/s/" and "/exec" , the long string is the webhook_id.

 What's next:

 Enter this value into the cell B1 next to cell A1 having "#webhook"

-[7] Update the values of FOLDER_NAME in the script.

-If your ebooks in located at the "eBooks" folder in the google drive, leave it alone.
-Otherwise, update the value of FOLDER_NAME.

-var FOLDER_NAME = "eBooks"; // assuming there is a folder called eBooks in your google drive.

-[8] Save the script and REDO the deployment process in step 4

-since the code has been changed, need to udpate the value of webhook in [7].

 [10] Run the "setWebhook" function for only once to make sure actual telegram bot able to callback this google web app.